BBVA/apicheck/tools/openApiv3-lint/README.md

 definition to lint from standard input.

-This tool accepts an endpoint definition written using OpenAPI v3 as input and will output the same definition, if no erros are encounterd, or the list of errors detected.
+This tool accepts an endpoint definition written using OpenAPI v3 as input and will output the same definition, if no errors are encountered, or the list of errors detected.

 In case of error a code of 1 is returned, 0 otherwise.